-If you want to drive on bitumen the whole way, you will cross the QLD – NT border just outside of Camooweal on the Barkly Highway heading West.
+From the Stuart Highway you can either head East from Three Ways just North of Tennant Creek, then North at Barkly Homestead to Cape Crawford or from Highway Inn at Daly Waters on the Carpentaria Highway towards Borroloola.
+If you want to drive on bitumen the whole way from Queensland you will cross the QLD – NT border just outside of Camooweal on the Barkly Highway heading West.
 At Barkly Homestead you will turn right onto the Tablelands Highway heading North.
-Even though the Tablelands is called a Highway, it is only single lane and you will have to pull over for trucks and road trains.
-As well as slowing down for cattle.
+Even though the Tablelands and Carpentaria are called highways, they are in parts only single lane and you will have to pull over for trucks and road trains, as well as slowing down for cattle.
 You will arrive at the Heartbreak Hotel at Cape Crawford.
 From there you will head towards Borroloola, past the McArthur River Mine and then follow the signs to King Ash Bay.
 If you get to Bing Bong, you have gone too far.

 Fly then Drive: Fly any of the major airlines into Darwin.
 From there, hire a car or a 4WD or camper and drive it to King Ash Bay.
 Depending on where you are travelling from, this can save you a couple of days travel at each side of your journey.
 It is a big drive to get from Darwin to King Ash Bay in one day, but people do it.
 We would recommend stopping overnight somewhere in between.
 Katherine, Daly Waters or Cape Crawford are all options.